USS Wasp (CV-7): Guadalcanal Campaign

 On 4 July, while Wasp was en route to the South Pacific, the Japanese landed on Guadalcanal.
-Allied planners realized Japanese operation of land-based aircraft from that key island would imperil Allied control of the New Hebrides and New Caledonia area.
+Allied planners realized Japanese operation of land-based aircraft from that key island would threaten Allied control of the New Hebrides and New Caledonia area.
 Plans were made to evict the Japanese before their Guadalcanal airfield became operational.
 Vice Admiral Robert L. Ghormley – with experience as Special Naval Observer in London – was detailed to take command of the operation; and he established his headquarters at Auckland, New Zealand.
 Since the Japanese had a foothold on Guadalcanal, time was of the essence; preparations for an allied invasion proceeded with secrecy and speed.

 Wasp – together with the carriers Saratoga and Enterprise – was assigned to the Support Force under Vice Admiral Frank Jack Fletcher.
 Under the tactical command of Rear Admiral Noyes, embarked on Wasp, the carriers were to provide air support for the invasion and initiation of the Guadalcanal campaign.